AdguardTeam/AdguardKnowledgeBase/05.ios/01.overview/docs.en.md

 - **Support**

 No matter how hard you try, sometimes things go off the rails.
-Use this option to contact support, report a missed ad (although we advise to use the Assistant for your own convenience), export logs or to make a feature request.
+Use this option to contact support, report a missed ad (although we advise to use the Assistant or AdGuard's Safari Web extention for your own convenience), export logs or to make a feature request.

 - **About**